How to Hire Veterans in 6 Simple Steps

 Familiarize yourself with the Military Occupational Specialty (MOS) codes used in the different branches of service, as each branch uses different codes to describe certain job qualifications.
 For example, Army MOS code 36A refers to financial management—if you’re hiring an accountant or even a payroll specialist, this may be a good code to include in your veteran job ad.
 Using these codes in your job ad could garner increased search results, and it speaks the language of the veteran, making them feel welcomed.

-You also need to add information about your company.
+It’s best to add some information about your company.
 What makes your company special and why would a veteran want to work there?
 Include details about your company culture, values, and mission, as these can particularly resonate with veterans.
 Information about your benefits is also a key selling point.

 Step 3: Review Applicants

-After you’ve gotten a batch of applicants, you need to screen your applicants.
-Make sure you keep in mind you’re looking at people with military backgrounds, so there may be gaps in employment or frequent job title and location moves—these aren’t negatives but instead just the military way.
+After getting a batch of candidates, you need to screen your applicants.
+Make sure you keep in mind that you’re looking at people with military backgrounds, so there may be gaps in employment or frequent job title and location moves—these aren’t negatives but instead just the military way.
+Keep an eye out for transferable skills and experiences that align with your job requirements.

 It’s a good idea to have a list of must-haves to compare to each resume.
 Make sure you know what a comparable military position would be so you can check for similar attributes.
 Don’t expect everything—no one will match up perfectly.
 But if you have a list of a dozen or so key skills necessary to do the job, you can quickly sort through the resumes.